CN2F: A Cloud-Native Cellular Network Framework: Overview

 Specifically, \nm{} has been designed to demonstrate a network with edge computing, cloud computing, RAN splitting, and NFV capabilities.
 Two bridges (each emulating an IP network) are incorporated in the \nm{} structure; FH and TN.
 The FH bridge sits between distributed RAN components, such as RCC (or CU) and RRU (or DU), and therefore, it enables the RAN splitting test cases.
 On the other hand, the TN bridge may divide the structure into two parts; one close to RAN (or UEs) and one far away.
 As a result, the distinction between edge computing and cloud computing can be investigated.

 Besides the bridges, the \nm{} includes a cluster of four machines.
 The cluster size is minimal as we need one machine for the master node, two machines (i.e., two worker nodes) to host different components of the distributed RAN, and one machine (i.e., another worker node) to host the VNFs (such as core network's VNFs), which may reside in the data center in reality.
 All nodes are connected to a Gigabit Ethernet switch.
-One node is further connected to the USRP-B210 (via USB 3.0) which plays the role of radio head in our setup.
+One node is further connected to the USRP-B210 (via USB 3.0) that plays the role of radio head in our setup.

-Our best practice for automating the process of installing required packages (e.g., Git, Python, Wireshark, and Docker), doing some configurations regarding CPU states and the Linux kernel, and copying some bash scripts (for enabling IP-forwarding, IP-addressing, etc) is to first list all of them in an \textit{Ansible playbook} file in the ``Ansible management node'' (in our case a laptop with the SSH connection to the cluster nodes, aware of their IP addresses, usernames, and passwords, which has \textit{ansible} and \textit{openssh-client} installed).
-In this way, after installing the OS on bare-metal machines (cluster nodes), it suffices to just install \textit{openssh-server} on them.
+In order to automate the process of installing required packages (e.g., Git, Python, Wireshark, and Docker), set configurations regarding CPU states and the Linux kernel, and copy some bash scripts (for enabling IP-forwarding, IP-addressing, etc.), we first list all of these prerequisites in an \textit{Ansible playbook} file in the \textit{Ansible management node} (in our case a laptop with the SSH connection to the cluster nodes, aware of their IP addresses, usernames, and passwords, which has Ansible and openssh-client installed).
+In this way, after installing the OS on bare-metal machines (cluster nodes), it suffices to install openssh-server on them.
 Then, the Ansible management node can perform all the required installations and configurations specified in the playbook on all cluster nodes using a single command as demonstrated in Fig.~\ref{fig:ans}.